AI Retrieval Practice Quizzes: What Teachers Need to Know

 Example:

-If teachers record marks, pupils will fear failure and resort to guessing or cheating.
+If teachers record marks, learners will fear failure and resort to guessing or cheating.
 The goal of a quiz is to strengthen memory pathways and inform the teacher's next instructional step.
-Treat the results as diagnostic information for your planning, not as a judgement of the pupil.
+Treat the results as diagnostic information for your planning, not as a judgement of the learner.

 Example: